+'''

 3.3.4 set - Set contents of the vector

-'''

 call v%set(alpha[,first,last])

+call

-call v%set(vect[,first,last])
+v%set(vect[,first,last])

 call v%zero()

-'''

-'''
+Type: Asynchronous.

+On Entry

-v the dense vector
+{f v} the dense vector

 Scope: local

-'''

 alpha A scalar value.

+Scope: local

+Type: required

+Intent: in.

+Specified as: a number of the data type indicated in Table 1.

 first, last Boundaries for setting in the vector.

+Scope: \ \boldsymbol{local}

+Type: optional

-Scope: local Type: optional Intent: in.
+Intent: in.

 Specified as: integers.

 vect An array

+Scope: local

+Type: required

+Intent: in.

+Specified as: a number of the data type indicated in Table 1.

+'''